 Lastly, the programming is shoddy.
 Saving doesn't work properly, there's no option to respawn to a safe area (a feature of Dark Souls as well) and graphical bugs on the pause menu.

 All in all, the game, in its current state, is broken, boring and disappointing.
 It could have worked if the dev put more effort into it and polish the gameplay.
 You had the recipe, you could find the ingredients that would make it unique but the execution went to the gutter.
 I do hope that you get back to it and give it the tender loving care it needs.
 Good luck with your projects.

 The story is pretty good (at least up until I played).
 The biggest issue I have with the game is the graphics.
 I can see that you wanted to make the game's visuals look like that it's hand-drawn and in some cases, it works.
 However, there are instances where the effect looks bad (faces look like they were plastered with acid, for example) and some of the images (battlers, some tiles and characters etc.) don't have it applied.
 Either use your own assets or stick with the RTP.
 The battles are... serviceable.
 But I really wish there was more variety.
-All in all, it's a fun game although flawed.11 months ago
+All in all, it's a fun game although flawed.1 year ago

 The game certainly has potential.
 But there are a few things that turned me off.